Plan your visit before the exhibit closes:

 The exhibition builds on the success of a previous show held at the Waukegan History Museum at the Carnegie and reflects Lake County Audubon Society’s ongoing commitment to conservation, community engagement, and environmental education, especially as the organization celebrates its 50th anniversary year.

-Public programming throughout the exhibition will include guided visits, educational activities, and opportunities for community members to connect more deeply with the lakefront and its wildlife.
+Public programming throughout the exhibition includes guided visits, educational activities, and opportunities for community members to connect more deeply with the lakefront and its wildlife.

 20% of all art sales will be donated to the sharing our shore-waukegan initiative.